EdgarB0i/Inventory-Management-WebApp/README.md

 # Inventory-Management-WebApp
-This is a solo project to develop a simple inventory management web app using Node.js with the following possible requirements and features:
+This is a solo project to develop a simple inventory management web app using Laravel,Bootstrap,MySQL (following MVC architecture) with the following requirements and features:

 Requirement1:
 Checking status of inventory.